Where is the Atacama Desert? A Guide to South America's Driest Place

 The Atacama Desert can be visited all year round.
 The best time is spring (September to November) or autumn (March to May).
 Temperatures are milder.

-Special cares And Safety Tips
+Special cares, Safety Tips & Altitude Sickness

 Adjust to the high altitude!
 The Atacama Desert is at a high elevation, so acclimate before engaging in physical activity.